drlarue/clt-monte-carlo/README.md

 # Exploring CLT via Monte Carlo Simulation

 For a single sample (consisting of `n` independent observations), the Central Limit Theorem (CLT) is typically invoked to argue that the sample mean approximately follows a Normal distribution.
 But exactly how good is this approximation?

-To answer this question, we can simulate the frequentist thought experiment of repeated sampling.
+To answer this question (i.e., to study the finite-sample approximation), I simulate the frequentist thought experiment of repeated sampling.
-This can be achieved by Monte Carlo simulation, where samples are repeatedly drawn from a known parent population and the t-statistic is computed for each sample.
+This can be achieved by Monte Carlo simulation, where samples of a given size are repeatedly drawn from a known parent population and the t-statistic is computed for each sample.
-With this simulated sampling distribution of the t-statistics in hand, we can evaluate the properties of the sample mean estimator.
+With this simulated sampling distribution of the t-statistics in hand, I evaluate the properties of the sample mean estimator.

 This code provides a selection of methods to evaluate the Normal approximation for different population distributions and sample sizes.

 The `ExploreCLT` class has a `report` method that outputs the following:

+* Actual test size `α` from the sampling distribution based on the critical values for the desired `α` (for a two-tailed test)
 * Two plots:
 	1. The pdf (by KDE) of the sampling distribution of the t-statistics along with the theoretical t-distribution
 		* The Kullback-Leibler divergence from the theoretical distribution to the sampling distribution is also calculated
 	2. The normal probability plot of the sample t-statistics
-* Actual test size `α` from the sampling distribution based on the critical values for the desired `α` (for a two-tailed test)

 ## Example